iCLOTS/documentation/docs/source/general_information.rst

 **Output files include:**

 Tabular data as an Excel file.
 In applications where several files are analyzed, individual sheets are named after individual files.
 These file names may be cropped to about 15 characters to prevent corrupting the output file.
-Please make sure individual files within a folder are named sufficiently differently.
+Please make sure individual image or video files within a folder are named sufficiently differently.

 Tabular data includes: